flatcar/flatcar-website/content/blog/2022-05-10-community-lts-pro.md

 - New LTS releases are always branched off a “golden” stable release, i.e. have passed our regular alpha-beta-stable maturity process and spent additional soak time in the stable channel.

 We have been publishing LTS sources since 2020, but install images and updates were previously only available to subscription customers.
-Starting with the [LTS-2022 (3033.3.0)](https://www.flatcar.org/releases/#release-3033.3.0) release, images and update channels will be available to the community for free alongside other channels (Alpha, Beta, Stable).
+Starting with the [LTS-2022 (3033.3.0)](https://www.flatcar.org/releases/#release-3033.3.0) release, images and update channels will be available to the community for free alongside other channels (Alpha, Beta, Stable)

+## New Features

 In addition to LTS, we are also now shipping some new advanced features in community images:
 - Built-in drivers for Azure GPU-enabled instances, enabling access to accelerated graphics hardware for workloads such as machine learning.